 Which exam should I take?

-For full-length proctored exams, we recommend starting with Practice Exams 1 - 4.
+For full-length proctored exams (currently offered on Sundays), we recommend starting with Practice Exams 1 - 4.
 If you have already taken those Practice Exams, you can choose any of the other Extra Exams.

 For LSAT-Flex proctored exams, we recommend testing with November 2019 (PT 89), September 2019 (PT 88), November 2018 (PT 86), or December 2016 (PT 80) only, which can be found under Exams -> Extra Exams in your myBlueprint account.
 These exams are recent and reflect current LSAT trends.
 Additionally, the order of the sections will make it easier to take a proctored Flex exam.
 In these exams, the second Logical Reasoning section is the fourth and final section, so you don’t have to worry about skipping that section in order to reach a later Logic Games or Reading Comprehension section.
 For these reasons, we recommend that you only use these exams for your Flex-style practice exams.

 Can I use Law Hub to take the proctored practice exam?